IGBIllinois/Corebilling/README.md

  * Permissions (Pages,Instrument Schedules)
  ...Allow or deny access to instruments by roles, groups, or individual users
- * Active Directory Integration / LDAP (easily modified) ...Users log in with their existing IGB credentials
+ * Active Directory Integration / LDAP (easily modified) ...Users log in with their existing LDAP/AD credentials
  * User Groups
  ...Users can be organized in groups.
 Group supervisors can monitor billing for the users in their group.
  * View which devices are in use and by whom